ynes/AircraftQueue/README.md

 # AircraftQueue
-The goal of this exercise is to demonstrate programming ability by developing a simple software subsystem.
-Work will be done in the Java language.

 A software subsystem of an air-traffic control system is defined to manage a queue of aircraft (AC) in an airport.
 The aircraft queue is managed by a process which responds to three types of requests:
 •	system boot		used to start the system.